- Node.js as backend technology

 Python uses cases

 Python has a lot of talent, mainly because of its straightforward syntax.
 It is one of the reasons why giants like Facebook use Python extensively to develop their technologies.
 Python is also the default language for many popular data science courses.
+Furthermore, it is even widely used in game development.
+For example, Sid Meier widely used Python to create his iconic turn-based strategy game series, Sid Meier’s Civilization.

 Instagram uses Python for its backend service.
 Google has been using Python for years.
-Spotify leverages this programming language for their data analytics and backend services.
+Also, Spotify leverages this programming language for their data analytics and backend services.
 Netflix uses Python because its developers are big fans of this programming language.

 Choosing between Python and Node.js